jamesgopsill/thingiverse-client/README.md

 ## Using thingiverse-client

-To install the package, use the following code.
-I am aiming to put it onto npm soon.
+To install the package, use your preferred package manager.
+E.g.,

 ```
 pnpm install @jamesgopsill/thingiverse-client